solacecommunity/solace-prometheus-exporter/README.md

 This will provide the same output as:
 http://your-exporter:9628/solace?m.ClientStats=*|*&?m.VpnStats=*|*&?m.BridgeStats=*|*&?m.QueueRates=*|*&?m.QueueDetails=*|*

-If you want to use wildcards to only have a subset but needs more then one wildcard, you have to add a dot and an incrementing number.
+If you want to use wildcards to only have a subset but need more than one wildcard, you have to add a dot and an incrementing number.
 Like this:

 ```ini